Z-Wave-Me/ExpertUI/README.md

 - Configuration: New section link health.

 #### Changes
-- Device/Status: removed column DD, interview icon replaced, check conectivity button replaced with icon.
+- Device/Status: removed column DDR, interview icon replaced, check conectivity button replaced with icon.
 - Controller info removed from the menu and is displayed on the Network > Control page.
 - Menu Configuration moved to Device > Configuration.
 - Network/Timing: Type replaced with icon.